Not for Women Only

 Not for Women Only is a syndicated American talk show hosted by broadcast journalist Barbara Walters from 1971 to 1976.
-The half-hour show aired weekdays on NBC's local New York City affiliate station after The Today Show.
+The half-hour show was the lead-in to Today on its producing station, WNBC (channel 4) in New York.
 The program was adapted by Walters from For Women Only, a talk show hosted by broadcast journalist and art critic Aline B. Saarinen.
 Gilda Radner studied tapes of Not for Women Only while creating Baba Wawa, her impression of Walters on Saturday Night Live.

 For Women Only

-Aline Saarinen, an art and architecture critic who became the third women correspondent for NBC News, was the original moderator of For Women Only.
+Aline Saarinen, an art and architecture critic who became the third woman correspondent for NBC News, was the original moderator of For Women Only.
 Each show featured a panel of intellectuals and academics who discussed topics considered to be women's issues, including birth control, abortion, and the generation gap.
 They also fielded questions from a small studio audience made up of topical experts who were invited to attend the taping.
 Saarinen left the show in 1971 when she was named chief of NBC's Paris News Bureau.